Internet-of-People/iop-ts/README.md

 #### hydra-plugin

 This is a Hydra plugin that will be started up when your node is running.
-Receives block events (Layer 1) and forwards it to the business logic (Layer 2).
+Receives block events (Layer 1) and forwards it to the business logic (layer-2).

 #### morpheus-crypto